poojitha953/mygit/README.md

 # mygit
-this is my first git repository author - its me
+this is my first git repository.
+<br>.
+author - its me